wmax351/CAN-ArduinoLib/readme.rst

 This is a CAN Library for interfacing the Arduino to an MCP2515 CAN Controller.

+This is an experimental system, and is not suited for primary or backup flight/engine instrumentation or navigation.
+Use at your own risk.

 It was specifically written for the MakerPlane Avionics family of devices.
 It is the base CAN library used for the CAN-FIX protocol libraries.
 CAN-FIX is the primary means of communication between MakerPlane avionics devices.